^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Collagen type I accounts for more than 90% of the organic matrix of bone.
-As a result of permanent remodeling of bone tissue collagen type I is destroyed, while its fragments enter the blood.
-One such fragment is the cross-linked C-terminal telopeptide (molecular weight less than 2000), which is not further catabolized and excreted in the urine.
+Type I collagen accounts for more than 90% of the organic matrix of bone.
+As a result of constant remodeling of bone tissue, type I collagen is destroyed, and its fragments enter the blood.
+One of these fragments is the cross-linked C-terminal telopeptide (molecular weight less than 2000), which is not subsequently subject to catabolism and is excreted in the urine.

-Reference values (norm) of the C-terminal telopeptide in serum
+Reference values (norm) of C-terminal telopeptide in blood serum

 Age